 In this screencast, students demonstrate an understanding of summary writing by reading step-by-step instructions and then summarizing short paragraphs.
 Examples of summaries that are poorly written, as well as those that are written well, are included.

-Learners consider the factors that determine how well an inductive proximity sensor can detect an object.
-Those factors are size, position, and the material from which the target is made.
+In this animated object, learners examine the factors that determine how well a capacitive proximity sensor can detect an object.
+Those factors include size, position, and the materials from which the target is made.
 A brief quiz completes the activity.